philosolog/Exploring-Lagrangian-Optimization/README.md

 # Exploring Lagrangian Optimization

-This repository contains the final project I completed for a multivariable calculus course.
+This repository contains the final project I completed for a high school multivariable calculus course.
 The goal was to study constrained optimization through self-directed research, produce a written report, and present the material to the class.

 The paper is not intended for formal journal publication, it instead documents our learning and presentation materials.